The write path is your architecture

 - Route large tenants through separate partitions.

-For payments, slow down intake before losing ledger correctness.
+For payments, slow intake down before risking ledger correctness.

-For social notifications, preserve the post and delay the notification.
+For social notifications, preserve the post and let the notification arrive late.

-For analytics, sample or drop events before impacting the user-facing write.
+For analytics, sample or drop events before touching the user-facing write.

 | Pattern | Use it when | Watch out for |